 Improving Your Soil Before Planting

-Onions like a nice, well-draining, but nutrient-packed soil to grow to their best.
-Luckily compost is the perfect growing medium.
+To grow to their best, onions need a nice, well-draining, but nutrient-packed soil.
+Luckily, compost is the perfect growing medium.

 If your soil is a little heavy or overly compacted, adding a layer of compost will drastically improve things and lead to a much more successful crop.

-This can be homemade compost or shop bought if you don’t have your own compost production line set up just yet.
+If you don't have your own compost production line set up yet, this can be shop-bought compost.

 Add a layer 3-5cm deep and plant your sets into this.
 If your soil is poor draining and prone to waterlogging, consider putting in a raised bed or growing your onions in pots.